alexmarco/ls-tree/.github/pull_request_template.md

-## 📝 Descripción
+## 📝 Description

-Descripción clara de los cambios realizados en este PR.
+Clear description of the changes made in this PR.

-## 🔗 Issues Relacionados
+## 🔗 Related Issues

 - Closes #(issue number)
 - Fixes #(issue number)